Wheeling & Dealing: Bozeman’s Car Dealerships of Yesterday

 In 1965, Montana native Don Norem moved to Bozeman and switched careers from ranching and hardware retail to automobiles.
 He purchased Northern Auto, a popular Bozeman Chevrolet dealership established in the late 1920s.
 In 1970, Norem did the same as some other local car dealerships and moved west from Bozeman’s downtown core.
 Don Norem Chevrolet Buick moved across 19th Avenue from the new Robert F. Dye building, to the northeast corner of Main and 19th.
 A new owner, Pat Connell, took over the business in 1990, renaming it Connell Chevrolet Buick.
 Today, Don Norem’s original dealership building is gone, replaced by the Safeway grocery store in late 2011.

-Today, locals have many options when it comes to shopping for a new car.
+Today, locals have many options when it comes to shopping for a new car - After checking the prices on huge sites like Edmund's, Find The Best Car Price, and KBB.
 Many large dealerships followed the trend set in the 1960s, establishing large showrooms and car lots on the outskirts of Bozeman.
 However, there are still plenty of small lots and used car dealerships downtown, offering a large selection to today’s local consumer.
 One can’t help but wonder what Bozeman City Manager Sam Mendenhall would think of our cars today, one hundred and thirteen years after he made his seven-hour drive from Butte to Bozeman in his brand-new car.
 We’re still cruising around today—just a little faster.